PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/100-governance.md

 - adding new permissioned operators

-- adding new permissioned CDD service providers
+- adding new permissioned DID registrars

 ## Signalling